-- 1. Remove the left-side rear A-arms (see Section 7). - 2.
+- 1. Remove the left-side rear A-arms (see Rear A-Arms in Suspension). - 2.
 Remove both of the rear drive axles (see Drive Axles in this section). - 3.
 Remove the four cap screws securing the engine output shaft to the rear gear case input flange.